Njaramba-Riri/Class-Attendance-system-/README.md

 # Class-Attendance-system-
-Developing a software program that allows teachimg staff to record and keep track of students' attendance.
+Developing a software program that allows teaching staff to record and keep track of students' attendance.